The brilliant Horrible Histories boat tour is a must

 All aboard!

-Well, for starters, you learn that the River Thames has the most incredible history.
-During the cruise Billie and her teacher cover stories of King Henry VIII, Anne Boleyn, Julius Caesar, Queen Boudicca, Jack the Ripper, the Duke of Wellington and Captain Kidd.
-There are tales of treason and pirates, revolutions and beheadings, and even some sea shanties towards the end of the cruise when the while boat is encouraged to join in singing ‘What Shall We Do with a Drunken Sailor?’
+Well, for starters, you learn that the River Thames has the most fascinating history.
+During the cruise Billie and her teacher cover incredible stories of King Henry VIII, Anne Boleyn, Julius Caesar, Queen Boudicca, Jack the Ripper, the Duke of Wellington and Captain Kidd.

 The tour also shares facts that even born and bred Londoners might not know such as the time capsule buried beneath Cleopatra’s Needle!
 It was planted by Victorians in 1878 and is apparently filled with (among other things) portraits of ‘pretty ladies’ as well as a painting of Queen Victoria.

-The Terrible Thames tour takes a loop along the river taking in the main central London sights along the way including the Houses of Parliament, London Eye, Tower Bridge, London Bridge, HMS Belfast, the Shard and the Tate Modern.
-It’s a fantastic journey, a unique take on the standard sightseeing tour and a great way for the whole family to explore London together.
-I’d definitely say it’s one of the best things to do in London with kids.
+The Horrible Histories boat tour takes a loop along the river taking in the main central London sights along the way including the Houses of Parliament (the Palace of Westminster), London Eye, Tower Bridge, London Bridge, HMS Belfast, the Shard and the Tate Modern.

 Horrible Histories Boat Tour